 Words cannot say how much I love Garlic Mustard.
-Not just because of its velvety emerald coloured leaves, not because it is one the most versatile nutritious greens you can possibly eat, not because it is one of oldest food plants and possibly the oldest “spice”, and not because its green garlicky aroma fills me salivatory delight.
+Not just because of its velvety emerald coloured leaves, not because it is one the most versatile nutritious greens you can possibly eat, not because it is one of oldest food plants and possibly the oldest “spice”, and not because its green garlicky aroma fills me with salivatory delight.

 Mostly I love it because my heart just goes out to its underdog status.
 Today Alliaria petiolata is vilified, hunted down and eradicated as an invasive weed – and almost no one remembers its many culinary virtues.
 Which is a shame because it makes such a prolific, nutritious, tasty food source.
 Archaeobotanical research demonstrates we’ve been enjoying its mustardy garlicky flavour since the Neolithic!